BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 ## Types of cloud services- Infrastructure as a Service (IaaS)
 * Provides acces to networking features, computers (virtual or dedicated hardware) and data storage space.
 * Save money on hardware costs
-* REduce maintenance of on premise data centers -> delegate to larger firms with more security options.
+* Rduce maintenance of on premise data centers -> delegate to larger firms with more security options.
 * Bypass complexity of managing physical servers and datacenter infrastructure
 ### Advantages
 * Security